vassudanagunta/htmlnorm/README.md

 ## normalization is more than pretty printing

+Many pretty printers basically make adjustments to the source HTML, removing whitespace here, adding newlines and spaces there.
+There is no guarantee that two semantically equivalent strings of HTML will be identical after pretty-printing.

 `htmlnorm` fully parses the HTML parser and rewrites it from scratch.
 In the process it mimics browser logic for collapsing whitespace and performs all the other normalizations [listed above](#what-and-how).